cbogart/AutoGrafoni/README.md

 - The script caches downloaded books in the `gutenberg_cache/` directory
 - All generated PDFs are saved to the `output/` directory
-- Large books may take a while to process
-- The quality of conversion depends on the text quality from Project Gutenberg
-- Some books may have formatting issues that affect the conversion
-- Text wrapping is optimized for readability with natural line breaks

-## To Do
-- Text wrapping doesn't currently play well with placement in the PDF, so the scale gets all wonky.
-- Consider different punctuation handling

 ## License